-The soil physical lab is a combination of a research lab and a standard lab, and part of an institute of knowledge - so both basic knowledge of the methods as well as understanding of the theory behind them is available.
+The Soil Hydro-Physics lab is a combination of a research lab and a standard lab, and part of an institute of knowledge - so both basic knowledge of the methods as well as understanding of the theory behind them is available.
 With this knowledge and experience you can always be assured of sound analysis results, and you have a partner who can really understand your research question(s).
 The combination of these conditions and the extensive variety of measurements that we can do is unique in the Netherlands.

 Examples of projects conducted in the lab